probe-rs/flash-algorithm-template/README.md

 to generate a new project from the template.

-## Building the algorithm

-Building requires nightly Rust.

-Just run `target-gen export`.
-It spits out the flash algo in the probe-rs YAML format.

 ## Developing the algorithm

 Building requires nightly Rust.

-Just run `target-gen test`.
+Just run `cargo run`.
 It spits out the flash algo in the probe-rs YAML format and downloads it onto a target and makes a test run.
 You will also be able to see RTT messages.

+You can find the generated YAML in `target/definition.yaml`.

 # License